hightechu/hightechu-summer2020/day4/README.md

 ## Learning Outcomes
 By the end of today's session, students should be able to...
-* Create test procedures for testing a feature in the design - outcome for the session "Testing and Validation"
+* Create test procedures for testing a feature in the design (RE: "Testing and Validation")
-* Validate their design from previous day by performing relevant tests - outcome for the session "Testing and Validation"
+* Validate their design from previous day by performing relevant tests (RE: "Testing and Validation")
-* Prepare a lean canvas model for one's project - outcome for the session "Lean Canvas"
+* Prepare a lean canvas model for one's project (RE: "Lean Canvas")
-* Provide feedback about the pilot program - outcome for the session "Daily Wrap up"
+* Provide feedback about the pilot program (RE: "Daily Wrap up")

+---

 ## Class Outline